 - Doesn’t interfere with sex.

 - It is suitable for women who cannot use oestrogen-based contraceptives, such as the contraceptive patch, combined contraceptive pill or the vaginal ring.

 - It doesn’t have any effect on fertility after use- fertility remains as it was before use.

-- It may make your period lighter and also less painful.
+- It may make your period lighter and less painful.

 - When the implant is initially fixed, you may experience some minor but temporary side effects for a few months.
-Some of these symptoms include headaches, breast tenderness, nausea and mood swings.
+These symptoms include headaches, breast tenderness, nausea and mood swings.

-- It may cause your period to become irregular or stop completely.
+- It may cause your period to become irregular or stop altogether.

 - It may worsen your acne, if you have any or make you develop some.

 - You would require a minor procedure to get it fixed or removed.